jsnbly/milestone4/Readme.md

 ## Existing Features
 - User Account Registration to allow users to save items for purchase and have a way to see their request updates
 - Portfolio of previous work by the company
-- Showcase showing images of previous work and reviews on a Carousel
+- Site knows if user is logged in and updates buttons and nav depending
 - Request form so the customer can request custom work
 - Image Upload Fuction so the customer can send their ideas to the admin
 - Pre Check out Calculator so the customer can be quoted prior to purchase
-- Admin Panel so admin can see requests from Customer and revert
+- Admin Panel so admin update elements of the site
-- Review Form after customer Purchases giving option to add their image to sites showcase
+- Blog style app built into portfolio so admin can update the portfolio page dynamically
 - Navbar/Footer/Social Media Links
+- Ecommerce fuctions with Stripe payment API Built in

 ## Technologies Used